-This requires that EHR data from diverse systems be capable of being mapped to and from a single comprehensive representation, which is used to underpin interfaces and messages within a distributed network (federation) of EHR systems and services.
+This requires that Electronic Health Record (EHR) data from diverse systems be capable of being mapped to and from a single comprehensive representation, which is used to underpin interfaces and messages within a distributed network (federation) of EHR systems and services.
 This common representation has to be sufficiently generic and rich to represent any conceivable health record data, comprising part or all of an EHR (or a set of EHRs) being communicated.

-The approach adopted in this standard, underpinned by international research on the EHR, has been to define a rigorous and generic Reference Model that is suitable for all kinds of data and data structures within an EHR, and in which all labelling and context information is an integral part of each construct.
-An EHR Extract will contain all of the names, structure and context required for it to be interpreted faithfully on receipt even if its organisation and the nature of the clinical content have not been "agreed" in advance.
+The approach adopted in the ISO 13606 series of International Standards, underpinned by international research on the EHR, has been to define a rigorous and generic Reference Model that is suitable for all kinds of data and data structures within an EHR, and in which all labelling and context information is an integral part of each construct.
+An EHR Extract (as defined in ISO 13606-1) will contain all the names, structure and context required for it to be interpreted faithfully on receipt, even if its organization and the nature of the clinical content have not been "agreed" in advance.

-However the wide-scale sharing of health records, and their meaningful analysis across distributed sites, also requires that a consistent approach is used for the clinical (semantic) data structures that will be communicated via the Reference Model, so that equivalent clinical information is represented consistently.
-This is necessary in order for clinical applications and analysis tools safely to process EHR data that have come from heterogeneous sources.
+However, the wide-scale sharing of health records, and their meaningful analysis across distributed sites, also requires that a consistent approach be used for the clinical (semantic) data structures that will be communicated via the Reference Model, so that equivalent clinical information is represented consistently.
+This is necessary in order for clinical applications and analysis tools to safely process EHR data that have come from heterogeneous sources.